iamerikg/Twitter-ETL-Airflow-AWS/README.md

 # Twitter-ETL-Airflow-AWS
-This project showcases an Apache Airflow DAG that performs Extract, Transform, Load (ETL) on Twitter data.
-It utilizes the power of AWS services, including EC2 for processing and S3 for storage, creating a seamless end-to-end data pipeline.
+This project showcases an Apache Airflow DAG that performs Extract, Transform, Load (ETL) on Twitter data using Twitter API v2.
+It leverages the power of AWS services, including EC2 for processing and S3 for storage, creating a seamless end-to-end data pipeline.

 The `twitter_dag.py` script defines an Apache Airflow DAG for performing an Extract, Transform, Load (ETL) process on Twitter data.
-It fetches tweets from a specified user's timeline and stores the refined data in an Amazon S3 bucket.
+It fetches tweets from a specified user's timeline using Twitter API v2 and stores the refined data in an Amazon S3 bucket.

 ## Prerequisites